tidyverse/tidy-dev-day/README.md

 ### Save the date 📆

-On the Saturday following [rstudio::conf](https://www.rstudio.com/conference/) (**January 19th**), we'll be holding our first ever **tidyverse developer day**.
-The event will go from **9am - 4pm**, to allow time for those who need to catch evening flights.
+On the Saturday following [rstudio::conf](https://www.rstudio.com/conference/),  we'll be holding our first ever **tidyverse developer day**.

-The venue is not settled yet, but the intent is to make it convenient for people who’ve chosen lodging based on the rstudio::conf location.
-However, if you're in Austin and want to join, you're more than welcome regardless of whether or not you attended rstudio::conf.
+* Where: TBA, close to the [rstudio::conf](https://www.rstudio.com/conference/) hotel.

+* When: January 19th, 9am-4pm.

+* Who: Anyone would like to get better at contributing to the tidyverse!
+Everyone is welcome regardless of whether you've never done a PR before, or if you've already made you 10th package.

+* What: A day of learning and coding.
+We'll provide breakfast, lunch, snacks, and coffee; you'll bring your laptop and enthusiasm.
+The tidyverse team will be on hand to help out and answer your questions.

 ### Squad goals 🎯